Medicare Facts

 Medicare has set enrollment periods each year as well as an initial enrollment period when you first become eligible and even special enrollment periods that may trigger due to certain life events.

-There are cost assistance options for Medicare Part A, Part B, and Part D. This includes Medicare Savings Programs for Part A and for Part B, a Low-Income Subsidy also called "Extra Help" for Part D, plus other assistance types.
+There are cost assistance options for Medicare Part A, Part B, and Part D for members who qualify.
+This includes Medicare Savings Programs for Part A and for Part B, a Low-Income Subsidy also called "Extra Help" for Part D, plus other assistance types.

-The Medicare Give Back Benefit is a Medicare Part B Premium Reduction for Medicare Advantage plans in certain states and counties.
-When you enroll in an Advantage plan that offers the Give Back Benefit, the plan's carrier will pay either some or all of your monthly Part B premium.
+Medicare Advantage plans in certain states and counties may include the Medicare Give Back Benefit.
+When you enroll in a Medicare Advantage plan that offers the Part B Give Back Benefit, the plan’s carrier will reimburse you for a portion of your monthly Part B premium via your Social Security check.

 Most people are not automatically enrolled in Medicare Part A and Part B and have to sign up during their Initial Enrollment Period.
 The following are exceptions: If you're already getting benefits from Social Security or the Railroad Retirement Board (RRB).
 If you're under 65 and have a disability.
 If you have ALS (amyotrophic lateral sclerosis, also called Lou Gehrig's disease).
 Meanwhile, Puerto Rico, has special rules for Medicare Enrollment.